2000 Summer Olympics opening ceremony: Welcome and Anthem

 The ceremony began with a countdown composed by Richard Mills performed by Sydney Symphony Orchestra.
 The large screens counted down from 60 to 1.
-Starting at 23, footage from previous games appeared ending with art by Sydney artist Ken Done that read "Opening Ceremony".
+Starting at 23, footage from previous games appeared on the screens ending with art by Sydney artist Ken Done that read "Opening Ceremony".

-The arrival of a lone rider Steve Jefferys, dressed in a drizabone and akubra hat galloped into the empty stadium floor.
-The Australian Stock Horse Ammo reared in the middle of the stadium.
-Jeffery's then cracked his stockwhip, and 120 riders and their Stock Horses entered the stadium performing a 'musical ride' with many intricate steps to the music of Bruce Rowland, who had composed a special Olympic version of the main theme which he had originally composed for the 1982 film The Man from Snowy River.
+The arrival of a lone rider Steve Jefferys, dressed in a drizabone and akubra hat, with his Australian Stock Horse Ammo, galloped into the empty stadium floor reared in the middle of the stadium.
+Jefferys then cracked his stockwhip, and 120 riders and their Stock Horses entered the stadium performing a "Musical ride " to an arrangement of the main theme of the 1982 film The Man from Snowy River, composed by Bruce Rowland.
 Each rider held a flag with the Olympic Rings coloured blue.
 One of the configurations formed the five Olympic Rings.
 This was a tribute to the heritage of the Australian Stock Horse.
 Many of its riders were from Scone.

 A giant banner painted by Sydney artist Ken Done was unfurled, depicting the Sydney Harbour Bridge in bright colours, saying "G'Day" to the world.

-The Governor-General Sir William Deane, the Prime Minister John Howard, and the President of the IOC Juan Antonio Samaranch, arrived after a jazz fanfare was performed by Jim Morrison and Swing City, his brother's Big Band.
+The governor-general Sir William Deane, the prime minister John Howard, and the president of the IOC Juan Antonio Samaranch, arrived after a jazz fanfare was performed by James Morrison and Swing City, his brother's Big Band.

 The Australian National Anthem, Advance Australia Fair, was then sung by both Human Nature and Julie Anthony, accompanied by the Sydney Symphony Orchestra under the baton of Simone Young.
 The Stock Horse riders still on the field then swapped their Olympic flags for Australian flags before riding out of the stadium.